germal/OpenCVB/README.md

 and Replay_Play algorithms.
 RGB, Depth, point cloud, and IMU data are written to the recording file.
 Any algorithm that normally runs with the live camera input and IMU data can be run with recorded data.
 Use the “Subset Combo Box” to select the option: “\<All using recorded data\>”.
-Selecting “Test All” with that setting will run all the active algorithms with the recorded data.
-This is a useful regression test.
+Running the regression tests with that setting will run all the algorithms with recorded data instead of a live camera feed.

 **StereoLabs Zed 2 Support**